home-climate-control/dz/docs/configuration/sensors-switches-fans.md

 #### pace
 Optional.
 Send the same command to hardware no more often that this.
 Some bridges (notably `zigbee2mqtt`) are known to become unresponsive with no error indication when incoming traffic exceeds their bandwidth.

-#### optimistic
-Optional.
-Send the command to hardware and don't wait for confirmation.
-Normally, you wouldn't have to do this, but some firmware (notably, [ESPHome](./esphome.md)) doesn't provide reliable confirmation so this may save the situation (and is a default for known hardware types).
-Use only if you must, and consider using [heartbeat](#heartbeat) to offset the risk.

 ### fans
 Similar to above: